So much to explore!

 Macaret Point *

 The typical steep walls of Menorca's north coast continue underwater here, guaranteeing a beautiful underwater environment.
 Small canyons and tunnels, combined with large schools of fish, provide an ideal backdrop for underwater photography.
 A large group of barracudas has its territory here.
 Excellent land dive when the wind blows from the south.
-Depth: 10 - 22 meters.
+Depth: 10 - 22 metres.

 Malakoff wreck ***

-During a storm in January 1929, the French steamship Malakoff ran into a rock formation known in Menorca as Escull de Gobernador and sank in just 7 minutes.
-This famous wreck stands upright on the sandy bottom, at a depth of 40 meters.
-The deck is located at approximately 32 meters.
+During a storm in January 1929, the French steamship Malakoff ran into a rock formation known in Menorca as 'Escull de Gobernador' and sank in just 7 minutes.
+This famous wreck stands upright on the sandy bottom, at a depth of 40 metres.
+The deck is located at approximately 32 metres.
 In the 1950s, salvage divers blew away the entire superstructure with explosives.
-Today, the Malakoff forms an artificial reef some 105 meters long.
-Because around the wreck is only sandy bottom, we find an unprecedented abundance of fish here, which also attracts many large (predatory) fish.
+Today, the Malakoff forms an artificial reef some 105 metres long.
+Because around the wreck is only sandy bottom, we find an unprecedented abundance of fish here, which also attracts many pelagic fish.
 A group of more than 100 barracudas has its permanent home here.
-We also see congereels, large grouper and triggerfish.
-During the deco stop, devil rays have been seen!
+We also see conger eels, large grouper and triggerfish.
 Sometimes divers can find remains of the cargo; ceramic tiles and porcelain.
-Recently, even a ship's compass could be seen.
+Recently, even the ship's compass could be seen.

 Moon Pool ***